 However, why wait until your NCLEX® is over for your life to begin?
 The key to NCLEX-RN® preparation is to strike a balance between studying and life.
 Here are five tips to help you have a life while preparing for the NCLEX®:

 Try studying in mini sessions for the NCLEX-RN®.
 At first, this strategy may seem counterintuitive.
 However, you could spend the same amount of time studying over a longer time period as opposed to cramming for days on end which leaves you unable to have time for any other activity.
 The habit of studying NCLEX® practice questions on a daily basis will help you gain confidence.
 “Cramming” is not an effective study method for learning complex material.

 Allot a certain amount of time for every activity in your day.
 Be sure and set aside time for friends and activities.
 For maximum effectiveness, stick to a set schedule.
 If you find that your schedule is not working, make adjustments.
 Also, practice mindfulness when you complete any activity on your daily schedule.
 Mindfulness is the art of being present in the moment.

 For example, if it is study time, be mindful and give your full attention to studying.
 Don’t text, check your email, or listen to music.
 Likewise, if it is your scheduled free time to hang out with friends don’t be on your phone answering study practice questions.
 Multitasking is highly overrated and not very effective!

 Lastly, feel free to customize these tips to meet your needs.
 You may find yourself with a spare 5-10 minutes in your day, this might be an optimum opportunity to take a few practice questions.
-The BoardVitals NCLEX-RN® bank is available on the go online, so you’ll be able to take questions on your own time.
+The BoardVitals NCLEX-RN® bank is available on the go online and through our mobile app, so you’ll be able to take questions on your own time.
 These NCLEX® style questions are written by content experts and include the rationales you need to grow your critical thinking skills.
 Want free practice?
 Start with a free trial.